Stephen Curry NBA Playoffs Player Props: Warriors vs. Kings

-The Golden State Warriors, Stephen Curry included, match up versus the Sacramento Kings at 10:00 PM ET on Wednesday in the 2023 NBA Playoffs.
+The Golden State Warriors, Stephen Curry included, will be in action at 8:00 PM on Friday against the Sacramento Kings in the 2023 NBA Playoffs.

-In this piece we'll examine Curry's stats and trends, helping you with your prop bets.
+In this piece we'll break down Curry's stats and trends, helping you make good selections on prop bets.

 Stephen Curry Prop Bets vs. the Kings